Written By Thomas Joly de Lotbiniere

-We were planning to release the Directors Race Report of Ultra X Sri Lanka this week, however were delighted to receive the below article from one of our competitors – Thomas Joly de Lotbiniere (@Tomjoly_ultra), who finished in an outstanding third place overall, and instead will be publishing the full race report next week.
+We were planning to release the Director’s Race Report of Ultra X Sri Lanka this week.
+However, we were delighted to receive the below article from one of our competitors – Thomas Joly de Lotbiniere, who finished in an outstanding third place overall – and instead will be publishing the full race report next week.

 No race report can do the justice that this amazing event deserves.
 Rather than recount some of the amazing stories and stages of the race, I want to explain what it really means to have #theultraXperience.

 Stunning.
 The moments I allowed myself to lose focus on the race at hand, I was in awe of the beautiful vegetation, stunning scenery and amazing wildlife that surrounded us at every turn.
 Ok, 35-degree heat and 80% humidity are certainly tough conditions, but it made it all the sweeter each day to finish in a beautiful campsite, often with a river or lake nearby to cool off in.
 There are few places in the world where you feel like you are in hell one minute and heaven the next.

 Initially I was apprehensive of meeting a group of strangers who I would be living with and competing against, but ultimately became friends with, and after only one day apart, began to miss.
 Ultra X’s training days enable you to meet some of your fellow competitors beforehand, and their open arms approach really bring everyone together.
 You don’t just sign up to an Ultra X event, you join the family, a feeling you won’t find at any other event.

 Most people who sign up to these events are not superhuman, extreme athletes or sadists, they are just everyday heroes.
 What they all have in common is the belief that they can achieve something greater than they thought possible, a desire to prove and challenge themselves and push the boundaries.
 It’s true that freedom lies at the edge of your comfort zone, and no other event will allow you the opportunity to test that freedom more than #theultraXperience.